Jarlyk/JarlykMods/Hailstorm/README.md

 [//]: # ( Hailstorm )

 # Hailstorm
 Will you stare into the Darkness?
 Will you conquer it?
 This mod adds new challenges, including some new elites.
-This is a work in progress, but it's stable enough at this point to enjoy.
 If you run into issues or have constructive suggestions for how to improve the mod, feel free to let me know.

 ## Features